Dany-Drgh/Exploring-Ethereum-Post-Quantum-Signatures/README.md

 ## Repository Structure

 - `src/` contains the source code of the project.
-- `report/` contains the report of the project.
+- `report/` contains the report files of the project.
+(The latest pdf version of the report being available at the root of this repository)
 <!-- - `slides/` contains the presentation of the project. -->

 ---